-- New development will imaginatively reinterpret the form of traditional building types within the Quarter, achieving contemporary but contextual design solutions.
-Traditional styles may be acceptable, if designed faithfully, but pastiche will be resisted. - Much can be achieved through the creative application of materials and an understanding of established rhythm and proportions. - New development will introduce distinctive buildings, unique to themselves but with reference to the Quarter's architectural traditions. - Design will not dilute the unique aesthetics of existing buildings, nor diminish their individual significance, through simplistic replication of their form and frontages. - Rules can be broken, and new forms introduced, but only with sound justification.
+- New development will imaginatively reinterpret the form of traditional building types within the Jewellery Quarter, achieving contemporary but contextual design solutions.
+Traditional styles may be acceptable, if designed faithfully, but pastiche will be resisted. - Much can be achieved through the creative application of materials and an understanding of established rhythm and proportions. - New development will introduce distinctive buildings, unique to themselves but with reference to the Jewellery Quarter's architectural traditions. - Design will not dilute the unique aesthetics of existing buildings, nor diminish their individual significance, through simplistic replication of their form and frontages. - Rules can be broken, and new forms introduced, but only with sound justification.

-- Where is the site located and what is the key characteristic of the immediate context in terms of scale, plot width and style that will inform the design approach? - Is there a need to consider continuity of street form by way of an infill, respecting the scale and rhythm of the immediate neighbours; or is there a need for the frontage to contrast a setting, focus a view or relate to an open space? - Can an imaginative design integrate successfully into the historic setting, taking inspiration from the varied heritage and interpreted in a contemporary way?
+- Where is the site located and what is the key characteristic of the immediate context in terms of scale, plot width and style that will inform the design approach? - Is there a need to consider continuity of street form by way of an infill, respecting the scale and rhythm of the immediate neighbours; or is there a need for the frontage to contrast a setting, focus a view or relate to an open space? - Can an imaginative design integrate successfully into the historic setting, taking inspiration from the varied heritage and interpreted in a contemporary way? - Have frontages onto non-vehicular spaces (e.g. canals, pedestrian areas) been given appropriate thought?